-The most versatile of Motown's vocal groups, and one of the most successful soul acts of the 1960s, The Temptations epitomized classic soul at its most urbane and graceful.
+The most versatile of Motown's vocal groups, and one of the most successful soul acts of the 1960's, The Temptations epitomized classic soul at its most urbane and graceful.
 Stop-on-a-dime choreography and classy elegance made the group a hit on stage; in the studio, their harmonies benefited from Motown's best songwriters and producers.
-The presence of several talented lead vocalists with distinct styles meant that they could play it both smooth and sweaty, and enabled them to adapt to progressive funk and rock trends better than most 60s soul stars.
-The original quintet of Temptations - Eldridge Bryant, Eddie Kendricks, Otis Williams, Paul Williams and Melvin Franklin formed in the early 60s as a merger of sorts between Detroit groups The Distants and The Primes.
+The presence of several talented lead vocalists with distinct styles meant that they could play it both smooth and sweaty, and enabled them to adapt to progressive funk and rock trends better than most '60s soul stars.
+The original quintet of Temptations - Eldridge Bryant, Eddie Kendricks, Otis Williams, Paul Williams and Melvin Franklin formed in the early '60s as a merger of sorts between Detroit groups The Distants and The Primes.
 Signed to Motown in 1961, they recorded seven singles that made barely any noise.
-In early 1964, two factors helped them break from the pack:

-The recruitment of David Ruffin to replace Bryant, and the concentrated attention of Smokey Robinson.
+In early 1964, two factors helped them break from the pack: the recruitment of David Ruffin to replace Bryant, and the concentrated attention of Smokey Robinson.

-Robinson wrote and produced most of their mid-60s hits, starting with 1964's "The Way You Do The Things You Do", on which the Temps' harmonies jelled with state-of-the-art soul production for the first time.
+Robinson wrote and produced most of their mid-'60s hits, starting with 1964's "The Way You Do The Things You Do", on which the Temps' harmonies jelled with state-of-the-art soul production for the first time.
 It was "My Girl", however, that established The Temptations as household names.
 This 1965 single, which made #1 on both the US R&B and pop charts, was one of Smokey's most lyrically evocative compositions.
 With its swooping strings and unforgettable vocal trade-offs on the chorus, it remains one of Motown's signature tunes.
 The Temptations are usually remembered as one of Motown's more romantic and pop-oriented acts, an image reinforced by such lush ballads as "I Wish It Would Rain", "Since I Lost My Baby", "You're My Everything" and "I'm Gonna Make You Love Me" (the last of which was a collaboration with The Supremes).
-Actually, these were balanced by a fairly equal number of dancefloor-fillers like "Get Ready" and "Ain't Too Proud To Beg".
+Actually, these were balanced by a fairly equal number of dance floor fillers like "Get Ready" and "Ain't Too Proud To Beg".
 Wide appeal, and a certain diversity, were ensured by the splitting of lead vocal chores between David Ruffin and Eddie Kendricks on the early hits (Paul Williams occasionally took lead as well, but not on the big singles).

 Kendricks had the high, gliding tenor that almost went into falsetto; Ruffin had the coarser, more emotive style.
-Ruffin would give the group's most passioned, even angst-ridden, performance on "(I Know) I'm Losing You"; his delivery was closely studied by Rod Stewart (who covered that classic) and, most likely, Mick Jagger, who would eventually cover "Ain't Too Proud To Beg" with The Stones.
+Ruffin would give the group's most passionate, even angst-ridden, performance on "(I Know) I'm Losing You"; his delivery was closely studied by Rod Stewart (who covered that classic) and, most likely, Mick Jagger, who would eventually cover "Ain't Too Proud To Beg" with The Stones.